 Multiple Filters

 You can add multiple filters to the same target, giving you more flexibility to control the conditions for who is eligible for calls.
-You can also organize filters into block.
+You can also organize filters into blocks.
 For multiple filters, the system looks at each block independently and then combines the results.
-If there are multiple filters inside a block, the system treats each filter independently and then combine the results inside the block.
+If there are multiple filters inside a block, the system treats each filter independently and then combines the results inside the block.

 When you create multiple filters, you configure multiple conditions and then combine them with AND or OR.
 Conditions configured like this must still evaluate to TRUE for the target to be eligible to receive the call: